How to Stop a Dog from Chasing Cats

 If you do have a family cat in the house, then it is important to make sure that they have a safe place to go to when they are feeling stressed or need a time-out.
 Cat towers or smaller cat doors that lead outside or to a separate room are great safe areas for cats.
 This way, your dog is not always in the presence of the cat, and you cat has a place to escape to until your dog start exhibiting calm behavior.

-For times with limited pet supervision, it is recommended to use a playpen, exercise pen, or baby gate to separate the dog and cat, making sure that your cat avoids any stressful situations and your dog does not have the opportunity to misbehave.
+For times with limited pet supervision, it is recommended to use a playpen, exercise pen, or other indoor enclosure to separate the dog and cat, making sure that your cat avoids any stressful situations and your dog does not have the opportunity to misbehave.
 This is especially important if you have a new puppy who has yet to see a certified professional dog trainer or another dog behaviorist.

 According to animal behavior consultants, one of the most prominent indicators of initiating a chase is staring.
 If your dog is intently staring at the cat, there is a pretty high chance that they want to bolt after the cat.
 Keep an eye out for staring, because stopping the process as early on as possible is crucial in long term behavioral change.

 As soon as you catch your dog staring, or making any other initiative notions such as whining or growling, get their attention by clapping your hands, whistling, and/or calling your dog’s name.
 This will help divert the attention away from the cat and shift the focus towards you.